etiennestuder/gradle-plugindev-plugin/README.md

 The documentation will be enhanced with more details regarding customization upon request.

 # Changelog
++ 1.0.9 - Set issueManagement.url and license.distribution in pom.xml
 + 1.0.8 - Set source and target compatibility for Java and Groovy to 1.8.
 + 1.0.7 - Use version 1.8.4 of gradle-bintray-plugin.
 Build gradle-plugindev-plugin project with Gradle 4.10.3.
 + 1.0.6 - Downgrade to version 1.6 of gradle-bintray-plugin to avoid requirement on Java 8.